ceoshikhar/better-github/README.md

 - [ ] Allow user to apply styles to either font family or font size instead of both being required.
 - [ ] Add GIF to show the usage of the extension.
 - [ ] Update README with instructions on how to manually download/clone the repo, install the extension and use it.
+- [ ] Better Github's logo for the extension favicon.